Chapter 2:

 "Even your phone.
 As long as there's a reflection, I'm there."

 He dialed a number into his phone and put it to his ear.
 It only took three rings before he heard an operator's voice saying, "911, what is your emergency?"
-He responded by telling them the location of the funeral and making a faulty report of gunfire.

-Before explaining any further, he hung up and stepped outside.
+He told them the location of the funeral, made a faulty report of gunfire, and without explaining any further, he hung up and stepped outside.

-"Then, could you leave me alone now?"
+"Then, how about leaving me alone now?"

 "Leave."

 Instead, his gaze was fixed solely on the higher vantage points of the building.
-Tiny details like a camera sitting in the corner of the ceiling stood out to him, but far more conspicuous, were the two men in suits.
+Tiny details like a camera sitting in the corner of the ceiling stood out to him, but far more conspicuous were the two men in suits.

 In response to noticing them, he simply leaned to his left and whispered something to his mother.